ChongKangRui/CGE/README.md

 ---------------------------------------------------------Note-----------------------------------

-/////Overview folder just a folder document that provide me with better understanding of how game engine work
+Overview folder just a folder document that provide me with better understanding of how game engine work

-/////It just contain an overview of the whole engine and logic explanation.
+It just contain an overview of the whole engine and logic explanation.
 For more detail function, you should look into the project itself